Jealousy (Pale Waves song): Music and lyrics

 "Jealousy" was written by Heather Baron-Gracie (lead singer and guitarist for Pale Waves) and Whakaio Taahi (a singer-songwriter who had previously been the lead guitarist in the band Tonight Alive).
 When discussing the album with BBC Radio 1's Clara Amfo, Baron-Gracie revealed that, initially, the song was one that not everyone in the band liked at first: "I think it was maybe the third or fourth song that we wrote for [Unwanted].
 And at first, when we had the demo, not everyone was really into it that much except me.
 And I really pushed for it ...
 I was like, 'No, we need to record this properly!'
 And we did.
 And now I would say it's one of, if not everyone's favorite.
 So always go with your gut; always go with your instinct."

-In terms of genre, "Jealousy" has been described both as a pop-punk and an alternative rock track; critics have also likened the song to the work of Alanis Morrissette, Avril Lavigne, and The Subways.
+In terms of genre, "Jealousy" has been described both as a pop-punk and an alternative rock track; critics have also likened the song to the work of Alanis Morissette, Avril Lavigne, and The Subways.
 In a description of the track's soundscape, Alternative Press wrote that "each verse of 'Jealousy' is akin to a blade grinding against a whetstone.
 The vocals are just barely covered by the gritty tones of their accompaniment.
 When the chorus comes around, [Baron-Gracie's] voice has obtained a razor's edge, and every other sonic element is cleft by her enthusiastic delivery."

 The lyrics to "Jealousy" – which are sung from the perspective of a possessive lover who is cognizant of her behavior – were inspired by Baron-Gracie's personal feelings about the titular emotion: "I love a bit of jealousy – not too much, but just enough."
 When speaking with Amfo, Baron-Gracie expanded on these sentiments: "I just embrace my craziness and sometimes you just have to let it loose, and 'Jealousy' was that for me. ...
 Yeah, I ... think the right amount of jealousy is healthy.
 Like, I would want my person to get jealous.
 I wouldn't want them to just be like, so cool all the time.
 I'd be like, 'No, you need to be jealous about this,' you know?"

 Music video

 A music video for "Jealousy" was directed by the visual artist Vasilisa Forbes (who also directed the video for the band's earlier single, "Lies"), and it was released on 9 May 2022.
 The video, which is filmed in black and white, features the band performing the song against a minimalist background.
 Baron-Gracie is also shown singing from behind a chain-link fence, and while hanging from a chain swing.
 In an interview with MTV News, Baron-Gracie described Forbes's treatment of the song as "one of [her] favorite videos" that the band has made, and she likened its visual aesthetic to "a Helmet Lang or Calvin Klein advert."

+As of February 2024, the video has been viewed 0.8 million times on YouTube.